 Deferred Retirement Option Plan (DROP) - Active members, at least 55 years of age, with 22 or more years of service have the option to participate in the Deferred Retirement Option Plan (DROP).
 DROP is an arrangement whereby a member who is otherwise eligible to retire and commence benefits opts to continue working.
 A member can elect a three-, four-, or five-year DROP period.
 By electing to participate in DROP the member is signing a contract indicating the member will retire at the end of the selected DROP period.
 During the DROP period the member's retirement benefit is frozen and a DROP benefit is credited to a DROP account established for the member.
 Assuming the member completes the DROP period, the DROP benefit is equal to 52% of the member's retirement benefit at the member's earliest date eligible and 100% if the member delays enrollment for 24 months.
 At the member's actual date of retirement, the member's DROP account will be distributed to the member in the form of a lump sum or rollover to an eligible plan.

-The balance of the amounts held by the retirement system pursuant to the DROP is \$18,442,000 as of June 30, 2023, and \$18,526,000 as of June 30, 2022.
+The balance of the amounts held by the retirement system pursuant to the DROP is \$19,132,000 as of June 30, 2024, and \$18,442,000 as of June 30, 2023.

-Net Pension Liability of the Retirement System - The components of MFPRSI's net pension liability at June 30, 2023 and 2022 were as follows:
+Net Pension Liability of the Retirement System - The components of MFPRSI's net pension liability at June 30, 2024, and 2023 were as follows:

-2023 2022 Total pension liability \$3,801,949,463 \$3,651,617,338 Plan fiduciary net position (3,175,750,413) (3,090,046,862) Retirement system's net pension liability \$626,199,050 \$561,570,476 Plan fiduciary net position as a percentage of the total pension liability 83.53% 84.62%
+2024 2023 Total pension liability \$3,972,391,382 \$3,801,949,463 Plan fiduciary net position (3,311,608,929) (3,175,750,413) Retirement system's net pension liability \$660,782,453 \$626,199,050 Plan fiduciary net position as a percentage of the total pension liability 83.37% 83.53%

-Actuarial Assumptions - The total pension liability was determined by an actuarial valuation as of June 30, 2023 and 2022, using the following actuarial assumptions, applied to all periods included in the measurement:
+Actuarial Assumptions - The total pension liability was determined by an actuarial valuation as of June 30, 2024 and 2023, using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 3.0 percent

-Salary increases 3.75 percent to 15.11 percent including inflation

-Investment rate of return 7.5 percent net of investment expense
+Inflation 3.0 percent 3.75 to 15.11 percent including inflation Salary increases Investment rate of return 7.5 percent, net of investment expense

-Mortality rates as of June 30, 2023 and 2022 were based on RP 2014 Blue Collar Healthy Annuitant table with males set-forward zero years, females set-forward two years, and disabled set-forward three years

-(male only rates) with generational projection of future mortality improvement with 50% of Scale BB beginning in 2017.
+Mortality rates as of June 30, 2024, and 2023 were based on RP 2014 Blue Collar Healthy Annuitant table with males set-forward zero years, females set-forward two years, and disabled set-forward three years (male only rates) with generational projection of future mortality improvement with 50% of Scale BB beginning in 2017.